Maidenfan78/ChemFetchScanner/README.md

 # ChemFetchScanner

 ChemFetchScanner is a cross-platform mobile app built with Expo Router.
-It scans EAN-8 and EAN-13 barcodes, looks up product details on the web and stores them in a Supabase database.
-The backend now searches Bing using a headless browser and falls back to a lightweight scraper when necessary.
+It scans EAN‑8 and EAN‑13 barcodes, looks up product details on the web and stores them in a Supabase database.
+The backend searches Bing using a headless browser and falls back to a lightweight scraper when necessary.
+A separate Python OCR microservice now handles label recognition.

 ---